-The term 'Bernard Madoff' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Bernard Madoff' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Bernard Madoff used to be a nationally famous and admired stock broker and investment advisor.
 In the end, it turned out that he oversaw a multibillion dollar empire which he ran as an elaborate and far-flung Ponzi scheme.
 Madoff is presently serving out a 150 year prison sentence for his crimes in this endeavor.